Amirans/InteractionPlugin/README.md

 **OnNewInteraction**: This Delegate is broadcasted by the **Interactor Component** when a New Interactive object comes into the focus or leaves the reach of the player.

 **OnInteractionFocusChanged**: Delegate Implemented by the **Interaction Component**.
 Broadcasted whenever the interaction object comes into the focus of a player.

+## Interaction Direction
+In Some Cases, the direction of the interaction is important.
+Some Interactive Objects may require the Players to look at the face of the object in order to be able to interact.
+But for other interactive objects this may not be a requirement.
+This behavior can be configured on each Interaction Component Config setting by changing the Boolean variable named **OnlyFaceInteraction**.
+Setting this variable to **true** will require the player to look at the face of the object.

 ## Author
 Contact me on [Twitter](https://twitter.com/amiransari09).